romanjoffee/sagecreator/README.rst

 Jupyter access
 --------------

-| Once provision step is done and cluster is up you can access jupyter notebook in your browser at http://localhost:9000
+| Once provisioning step is done and the cluster is up you can access jupyter notebook in your browser at http://localhost:9000
-| We have provided a sample notebook to train a model on Fashion MNIST dataset using CNN in Keras
+| We have provided a sample notebook to execute.
+It trains the model on Fashion MNIST dataset using CNN in Keras.

 Under the hood
 --------------